Contrast-Security-OSS/vulnpy/README.md

 #### Running Different Servers

-While some frameworks come with their own servers, you can use the uWSGI server as well. `pip install -e ".[flask,uwsgi]" && make flask-uwsgi` launches the flask app with uWSGI.
+While some frameworks come with their own servers, you can use the uWSGI or gunicorn servers as well. `pip install -e ".[flask,uwsgi]" && make flask-uwsgi` launches the flask app with uWSGI. `pip install -e ".[falcon,gunicorn]" && make falcon` will launch the falcon app with gunicorn.

 #### Running with Contrast in Docker